jupyter/docker-stacks/docs/using/common.md

 - `-e GRANT_SUDO=yes` - Instructs the startup script to grant the `NB_USER` user passwordless `sudo` capability.
   You do **not** need this option to allow the user to `conda` or `pip` install additional packages.
-  This option is useful, however, when you wish to give `${NB_USER}` the ability to install OS packages with `apt` or modify other root-owned files in the container.
+  This option is helpful for cases when you wish to give `${NB_USER}` the ability to install OS packages with `apt` or modify other root-owned files in the container.
-  For this option to take effect, you **must** run the container with `--user root`.
+  You **must** run the container with `--user root` for this option to take effect.
   (The `start-notebook.sh` script will `su ${NB_USER}` after adding `${NB_USER}` to sudoers.)
   **You should only enable `sudo` if you trust the user or if the container is running on an isolated host.**